What’s on

 • Samsara

-6 Dec 2025, 20:00 Memorial Hall- Carolina Performing Arts, USA
+6 Dec 2025, 20:00 Memorial Hall- Carolina Performing Arts, Chapel Hill, USA

 Samsara, inspired by the classic Chinese novel Journey to the West, traces the steps we take, both forward and backward, in search of our higher selves.
 Drawing on thinking and imagery at the heart of Buddhist philosophy, it explores some of the 81 obstacles and 6 states of mind that can hold us back.
 Epic mythological storytelling merges with personal experience and anecdote from two globally opposite perspectives, in a highly visual landscape.